rithika-art/Automatic-Tag-Generator/README.md

 In today's didgital environment large amount of textual content such as blogs,articles,documents and reports are generated daily.Assigning tags manually to such content is time-consuming,inconsistent and prone to human error.An automated system is required to analyze text and generate relavant tags accurately.The proposed Automatic Tag Generator aims to solve this problem by using NLP,TF-IDF and machine learning techniques to produce apppropriate tags automatically.

 ## Technologies Used
+Frontend
+  - streamlit
+Backend
-- Python
+  - python
+NLP
   - NLTK
-- Scikit-learn
+Feature Extraction
-- TF-IDF
+   - TF-IDF(Scikit-learn)
+Machine Learning
+  - Logistic Regression / Naive Bayes
+Version Control
-- Streamlit
+  - Git & Github

 ## Project Objective
 This project automatically generates relevant tags from text using Natural Language Processing (NLP) and Machine Learning techniques.